rapidsai/cuml/wiki/cpp/DEVELOPER_GUIDE.md

 ## Performance
 1. In performance critical sections of the code, favor `cudaDeviceGetAttribute` over `cudaDeviceGetProperties`.
 See corresponding CUDA devblog [here](https://devblogs.nvidia.com/cuda-pro-tip-the-fast-way-to-query-device-properties/) to know more.
-2. If an algo requires you to launch GPU work in multiple cuda streams, do not create multiple `cumlHandle` objects, one for each such work stream.
+2. If an algo requires you to launch GPU work in multiple cuda streams, do not create multiple `raft::handle_t` objects, one for each such work stream.
 Instead, expose a `n_streams` parameter in that algo's cuML C++ interface and then rely on `raft::handle_t::get_internal_stream()` to pick up the right cuda stream.
 Refer to the section on [CUDA Resources](#cuda-resources) and the section on [Threading](#TBD) for more details.
 TIP: use `raft::handle_t::get_num_internal_streams` to know how many such streams are available at your disposal.

 ## Threading Model